Vanadium: Oxyanions

 Vanadium(V) forms various peroxo complexes, most notably in the active site of the vanadium-containing bromoperoxidase enzymes.
-The species VO(O_{2})(H_{2}O)_{4}^{+} is stable in acidic solutions.
-In alkaline solutions, species with 2, 3 and 4 peroxide groups are known; the last forms violet salts with the formula M_{3}V(O_{2})_{4} nH_{2}O (M= Li, Na, etc.), in which the vanadium has an 8-coordinate dodecahedral structure.
+The species [VO(O2)(H2O)4]+ is stable in acidic solutions.
+In alkaline solutions, species with 2, 3 and 4 peroxide groups are known; the last forms violet salts with the formula M3V(O2)4*nH2O (M= Li, Na, etc.), in which the vanadium has an 8-coordinate dodecahedral structure.

 Halide derivatives

-Twelve binary halides, compounds with the formula VX_{n} (n=2..5), are known.
-VI_{4}, VCl_{5}, VBr_{5}, and VI_{5} do not exist or are extremely unstable.
-In combination with other reagents, VCl_{4} is used as a catalyst for the polymerization of dienes.
+Twelve binary halides, compounds with the formula VX_{n}| (n=2..5), are known.
+VI4, VBr5, and VI5 do not exist or are extremely unstable.
+In combination with other reagents, link=vanadium(IV) chloride|VCl4 is used as a catalyst for the polymerization of dienes.
 Like all binary halides, those of vanadium are Lewis acidic, especially those of V(IV) and V(V).
-Many of the halides form octahedral complexes with the formula VX_{n}L_{6−n} (X= halide; L= other ligand).
+Many of the halides form octahedral complexes with the formula VX_{n}L_{(6−n)}| (X= halide; L= other ligand).

-Many vanadium oxyhalides (formula VO_{m}X_{n}) are known.
-The oxytrichloride and oxytrifluoride (VOCl_{3} and VOF_{3}) are the most widely studied.
-Akin to POCl_{3}, they are volatile, adopt tetrahedral structures in the gas phase, and are Lewis acidic.
+Many vanadium oxyhalides (formula VO_{m}X_{n)}|) are known.
+The oxytrichloride and oxytrifluoride (link=vanadium oxytrichloride|VOCl3 and link=Vanadium(V) oxytrifluoride|VOF3) are the most widely studied.
+Akin to POCl3, they are volatile, adopt tetrahedral structures in the gas phase, and are Lewis acidic.